ChemAI-Lab/GFlowNets-MOpt/README.md

 Pending implementations!!
 1) Use a .json file as input for driver.py
 2) Measurement requirements using Variances from ccsd/cisd/fci wavefunctions.
-3) Saving to files the generated dictionaries (save the best performing ones only or save all sampled but ordered)
+3) Saving to files the generated dictionaries (save the best performing groupings only or save all sampled but ordered)
 4) Trajectory balance!!